Skip to main content

 Introduction

-What is the pagefile.sys?
+What is the paging file (pagefile.sys)?

-For more details, you can consult the Microsoft's guide
+For more details, you can consult the Microsoft's guide.

-Why does the pagefile.sys become too big?
+Why does the paging file get too big?

-By following these steps, you can reduce the space taken up by the pagefile.sys:
+By following these steps, you can reduce the space taken up by the `pagefile.sys`:

 1. Access advanced system settings: